dougsweetser/QG/docs/quaternion_gravity/quaternion_gravity.md

 But how precisely does the interval change?
 For a spherically symmetric, non-rotating, uncharged source, only one dimensionless ratio comes into play:
-GM/c^2^R. Orbital systems are harmonic systems, suggesting that one use exponential of the dimensionless ratio.
-The requirement that the space-times-time term is invariant means the time term is the inverse of the exponential experienced by the space term, like so:
+GM/c^2^R. The requirement that the space-times-time term is equivalent means the the changes in the time term must be the mathematical inverse of the changes in space.
+To be consistent with Newton's law of gravity, the simplest functions would be (1 - 2 GM/c^2 R) for time, and 1/(1 - 2 GM/c^2 R) for space.
+To be consistent with weak field test of gravity, one more term must be added to both: (1 - 2 GM/c^2 R + 2 (GM/c^2 R)^2) for time and its inverse for space.
+At this point, quaternion gravity disagrees with general relativity because such terms do not solve the Einstein field equations.
+Orbital systems are harmonic systems, suggesting that one use exponential of the dimensionless ratio.

 ![e to the -z dt, e to the z dR sub i over c squared equals e to the -2 z dt squared - e to the 2 z dR sub i squared, 2 dt dR sub i over c equals e to the -